CEO Reveals How Easily Colonial Pipeline Hack Could’ve Been Avoided

 What Is Good Cybersecurity Hygiene?

 The security of our personal assets and our nation relies on individuals’ ability to secure their online accounts properly.
-Cybersecurity is becoming a more pressing issue than ever, and the population needs to become more educated.
+Cybersecurity is becoming more pressing than ever, and the population needs to become more educated.

 Here are a few pieces of cybersecurity hygiene that we should all know and implement: